 The components of class participation include: 1. your attendance; 2. your preparation for, and active participation in, class, including three short in-class witness preparation and deposition exercises, six longer in-class deposition role plays, a number of problem sets on witness preparation and deposition practice, two post-role play debriefings, and two video review meetings per student with me; 3. the timely receipt and the quality of two written self-critiques, one of your video recorded performance as a taker and one of your video recorded performance as a defender; and 5. the timely receipt and the quality of your Initial and Final Skills Inventories.
-In addition, throughout the semester, you will be evaluated on your demonstration of an understanding of, and ability to perform, effective deposition techniques.
+In addition, throughout the semester, you will be evaluated on your demonstration of an understanding of, and ability to perform, effective deposition techniques, including preparing a witness and yourself for a deposition as well as taking and defending the deposition.
 (Note: This course is not "blind graded.")